The Strength of Chartered

 - Access to a network of similarly qualified and experienced experts in your field.

 This depends on how long ago your Chartered Status has been lapsed.

 Less than 12 months

-Former Chartered members whose Engineers Australia Chartered status has lapsed for less than 12 months will be readmitted to Chartered status automatically upon receipt of a completed Application for Readmission to Chartered Status form (see Application Forms below this section).
+Former Chartered members whose Engineers Australia Chartered Status has lapsed for less than 12 months will be readmitted to Chartered Status upon completion of an online application.
 However, if you previously had an outstanding or unsatisfactory CPD and Practice Review, you will need to provide a brief statement of experience and a CPD record as part of the application.
-Please contact the Registration Team on firstname.lastname@example.org if you are unsure.
+Please contact the Registration Team on email@example.com if you require assistance.

 Greater than 12 months but less than 5 years